TheAIguy-dev/meta_brain_fuck/README.md

 # MetaBrainFuck
-This is BrainFuck with some convenience features:
+A BrainFuck preprocessor with some convenience features:
 - The ability to split code into multiple files;
 - Writing numbers;
 - A macro to write ASCII strings;